HeHeppi/Covid-Visualisation/README.md

 > Data Preprocessing

 The data preprocessing was done in Python.
-The aim in Python was to build a pivot table, creating a time series perfectly prepared for tableau.
+The aim was to build a pivot table in Python, creating a time series perfectly prepared for Tableau.

 See "Covid - DataFrame for Tableau"

 In "Covid - Visualisation" I started to create some visualisations with MatPlotLib

 > Source